Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory: Introduction

 We denote the operator which describes the action of the theory by ${\bf Q}+{\bm m}$, where ${\bf Q}$ is for the free part and ${\bm m}$ is for the interactions.
 The projection onto a subspace of $\mathcal{H}$ can be described by a projection operator on $T \mathcal{H}$, and we denote it by ${\bf P}$.
 One more important operator acting on $T \mathcal{H}$ is ${\bm h}$, which describes the propagator associated with the degrees of freedom that are projected out.
 The universal formula is then given by

-where ${\bf I}$ is the identity operator on $T \mathcal{H}$.
-In the context of the projection onto massless fields, for example, this operator describes the effective action for massless fields where massive fields are classically integrated out.
-For a projection onto physical states, the first term ${\bf P} \, {\bf Q} \, {\bf P}$ of~\eqref{universal-formula} vanishes, and the tree-level scattering amplitudes are obtained from the second term of~\eqref{universal-formula}.\footnote{ See, for example, \cite{Konopka:2015tta} and \cite{Kunitomo:2020xrl} for discussions on the tree-level S-matrix of superstring field theory in this context.}
+where ${\bf I}$ is the identity operator on $T \mathcal{H}$ and $\pi_1$ is the projection operator onto $\mathcal{H}$.
+In the context of, e.g.~the projection onto massless fields, this operator describes the effective action for massless fields where massive fields are classically integrated out.
+For a projection onto physical states, the first term $\pi_1 \, {\bf P} \, {\bf Q} \, {\bf P}$ of Eq.~\eqref{universal-formula} vanishes, and the tree-level scattering amplitudes are obtained from the second term of Eq.~\eqref{universal-formula}.\footnote{ See, e.g.~Refs.~\cite{Konopka:2015tta} and \cite{Kunitomo:2020xrl} for discussions on the tree-level S-matrix of superstring field theory in this context.}

 Furthermore, this universal formula can be extended to the quantum theory.
 It is given by